A Riemannian conjugate subgradient method for nonconvex and nonsmooth optimization on manifolds: Numerical experiment

 \section{Numerical experiment}

-In this section, we investigate the practical performance of the proposed RSSCSM (Algorithm \ref{alg:RSSCG}) by comparing its performance profiles with Riemannian proximal bundle method (RPBM) \cite{hoseini2023proximal} and Riemannian $\varepsilon$- subgradient method (REsubGM) \cite{grohs2016varepsilon}.
-All experiments were conducted in MATLAB R2022b on a 64-bit system equipped with an AMD Ryzen 7 6800H processor (3.20 GHz) and 16.0 GB of RAM.
+This section investigates the practical performance of the proposed RSSCSM (Algorithm \ref{alg:RSSCG}) by comparing its performance with that of Riemannian proximal bundle method (RPBM) \cite{hoseini2023proximal}, Riemannian $\varepsilon$-subgradient method (REsubGM) \cite{grohs2016varepsilon}, and Riemannian gradient sampling algorithm (RGS) \cite{hosseini2017riemannian}.
+All experiments were conducted in MATLAB R2022b on a 64-bit Windows system equipped with an AMD Ryzen 7 6800H processor (3.20 GHz) and 16.0 GB of RAM.